open-telemetry/opentelemetry-python/docs/sdk/metrics.rst

    :mod:`opentelemetry.sdk._metrics` are subject to change in minor/patch releases and there are no backward compatability guarantees at this time.

-   Once logs become stable, this package will be be renamed to ``opentelemetry.sdk.metrics``.
+   Once metrics become stable, this package will be be renamed to ``opentelemetry.sdk.metrics``.

 Submodules
 ----------